 - University Hearing Board hearing will proceed in the following manner:

 - Hearings conducted by the University Hearing Board are closed to the public.
-The only individuals allowed to be present are active participants in the hearing process: the complainant, the respondent, an advisor for each, the University Hearing Board, witnesses, and necessary university administrators.
+The only individuals allowed to be present are active participants in the hearing process: the complainant, the respondent, an advisor for each, the investigator (s), the University Hearing Board, witnesses, and necessary university administrators.
 Either the complainant or the respondent may dispute the presence of individuals in the hearing room.
 The hearing board will make the final decision.

 - The hearing board members and all aforementioned participants are introduced.